Chart Color Schemes

 Caulfield North features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 62.4% of all households, including 26.6% couples with children, 28.1% couples without children, and 6.6% single parent families.
-Non-family households account for the remaining 37.6%, with lone person households at 31.3% and group households comprising 6.3%.
+Family households constitute 62.4 percent of all households, including 26.6 percent couples with children, 28.1 percent couples without children, and 6.6 percent single parent families.
+Non-family households comprise the remaining 37.6 percent, with lone person households at 31.3 percent and group households making up 6.3 percent of the total.
 The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households